AirTrain JFK: Reception, opposition, and complaints

-The Air Transportation Association of America (ATA) filed a federal lawsuit in January 1999 alleging misuse of PFC funds.
-In March, a federal judge vacated the project's approval because the FAA had incorrectly continued to collect and make use of comments posted after the deadline for public comment, but found that the PFC funds had not been misused.
-The FAA opened a second request for public comment and received a second approval.
-In 2000, two local advocacy groups filed a second federal lawsuit, claiming that the FEIS had published misleading statements about the effects of the elevated structure on southern Queens neighborhoods.
-The ATA and the two advocacy groups appealed the funding decision.
-The ATA later withdrew from the lawsuit, but one of the advocacy groups proceeded with the appeal and lost.
+In light of the ATA's 1998 lawsuit, the Port Authority threatened to halt the development of a new terminal for American Airlines (one of the ATA's primary members) at JFK Airport unless American dropped its opposition to the system.
+The ATA filed a federal lawsuit in January 1999, alleging misuse of PFC funds.
+In March, a federal judge vacated the project's approval because the FAA had collected and perused public comments after the public-comment deadline, but found that the PFC funds had not been misused.
+Additionally, the judge found that the Port Authority and FAA had shut the ATA out of discussions.
+The FAA opened a second request for public comment and approved the project for the second time in August 1999.
+The ATA and two local advocacy groups appealed the funding decision in late 1999.
+The advocacy groups filed a second federal lawsuit in 2000, claiming that the FEIS had included misleading statements about the effects of the elevated structure on southern Queens neighborhoods.
+The ATA withdrew from the lawsuit, but one of the advocacy groups proceeded with the appeal and lost.

+The Port Authority also hired a community liaison in 1998 to address local residents' concerns.
+During the next two years, the liaison received 400 calls seeking damages or complaining about vibrations and construction.
+In response to complaints, the Port Authority imposed strict rules regarding disruptive or loud construction activity, as well as implementing a streamlined damage claim process to compensate homeowners.
+Through 2002, there were 550 nuisance complaints over the AirTrain's construction, of which 98 percent had been resolved by April of that year.
+By contrast, Queens Community District 12—which includes the neighborhood of South Jamaica, along the AirTrain's route—recorded few complaints about the construction process.